 Before disinfecting, however, it's important to clean the surfaces so that the disinfectant can be applied properly.
 Popular household cleaners and laundry detergents won't eliminate tough stains and odors left behind by your dog, and some products may contain toxic chemicals or substances which can irritate your dog's sensitive nose.
-Simple Green Bio Dog Stain & Odor Remover is people, pet and surface safe, with an orally non-toxic formula that eliminates stains and odor.
+Simple Green Bio Dog Stain & Odor Remover is a formula that eliminates stains and odor.
 It lifts new, old and set-in stains and quickly eliminates odors from animal waste, blood, vomit, grass, mud and more.

 Directions For Cleaning a Dog Kennel

 The kennel cleaning process can be stressful for animals, due to noise, foreign odors and confusing activities around an area with which they're otherwise familiar.
 Before cleaning, you should remove them from the area.

 - Clear area.
 Remove any gross buildup or physical matter before cleaning.

 - Apply product.
 Spray full-strength Simple Green Bio Dog directly on the surface.

 - Wait.
 Allow the product to sit wet on the surface for about 10-15 minutes (but don't allow it to dry or it becomes more difficult to remove.)
 This enables the good bacteria to digest much of the odor-causing organic matter.